 The declared value is the amount of money that you state the package is worth.
-This doesn’t take into account the packaging materials or the cost of shipping, but simply accounts for the value of the item.
-During the claim process, this is the amount that is considered when determining the payment for the claim.
+This doesn’t consider the packaging materials or the cost of shipping, but simply accounts for the value of the item.
+During the insurance claim process, this is the amount that is considered when determining the payment for the insurance claim.
 Supporting documentation may be required during the claims process, but when purchasing insurance, you simply need to state the value.
 According to UPS, the declared value is the lowest of the following amounts:

 - The cost of repairing or replacing the merchandise up to $100 if there is no value declared in excess of $100